bananaboat-nat/lies-mich.com/_templates/text-template.md

 # Optional fields
 description: # falls back to title if empty
-author: # falls back to "Amelia Ginster" if empty
+author: # falls back to author name in site config if empty

 # If published – remove block if not published
 published: